Phrogz/visual-scxml-editor/README.md

 ### Available Commands

+* `SCXML Editor: Create Blank State Machine` — Creates a new untitled .
 * `SCXML Editor: Open to Side` — Opens a visual editor tied to the current SCXML document; only available if the language for the active text editor is set to XML.
 * `SCXML Editor: Layout Entire Diagram` — Moves all states to hopefully-useful initial places.